 - Acetyl-L-carnitine.
 Researchers have used acetyl-L-carnitine to treat nerve pain, numbness or weakness (neuropathy) in people with diabetes.
 It may also ease neuropathy linked to HIV if you're lacking in the substance.

 - Vitamins and minerals.
 Vitamins A, D, E, C and B — as well as the minerals zinc, iron and selenium — may be helpful if you have low levels of them.
+Talk to your health care provider first, as too much of some vitamins and minerals can be harmful.

 Supplements that may be dangerous